 Life as a pupil at Crofton Junior School

 The classrooms are both welcoming and stimulating.
-In our classrooms our teachers put different things on the learning walls to help us learn vocabulary, punctuation, connectives and good openers suggested for our writing.
+In our classrooms our teachers put different things on the working walls to help us learn key vocabulary, punctuation, conjunctions and good openers suggested for our writing.
 There are also numeracy displays to support our learning in maths.
 The classroom is very well organised, for example, I have a drawer in my desk where I put my important equipment and reading book, which I take home every evening.
 The teachers always display our work around the classroom and the displays in school are fantastic.
 I feel very proud that some of my work has been displayed.
 Each classroom has a cloakroom area where we keep our coats and bags.
-Our classroom doors open at 8:45am every morning and we come in and get on with our early bird task straight away, which the teacher has set for us.
+Our classroom doors open at 8:45am every morning and we come in and get on with our early bird task straight away, which the teachers have set for us.
 Some mornings this might be a correction or challenge from a subject that we did the day before or sometimes it can just be reading our school reading books.
 It helps us get in the mood for learning.

 At 2:55pm on most days, we have an assembly.
 They are led by teachers in school or occasionally different visitors.
 Assemblies give us important messages about things that are going on in the world today and important information in the local community.
 For example, in November we had an Remembrance Day assembly and most of us bought poppies.
 We sometimes sing in assembly, which everyone likes to join in with.
 Sometimes assemblies are about charity, for example Odd Socks Day or Children In Need.
-On a Friday, we get to see who has been working hard in their lessons.
+On a Friday at 2:45pm, we get to see who has been working hard in their lessons.
 This is our praise assembly where all the awards are presented and we celebrate the achievements of others together.

 In our school, we all help each other out.
 If you have any worries or concerns, you can tell any member of staff, the Head Boy or Head Girl.
 We also have Mrs Charles who is our Learning Mentor.
 She is always there to help solve any problems or worries.